Architect: job description

 - Public sector bodies

-- Large industry organisations (such as large retailers)
+- Large industry organisations with substantial property portfolios (such as large retailers)

-‘Architect’ is a protected title that only qualified professionals registered with the Architect’s Registration Board (ARB) may use.
-Qualification requires at least seven years of combined study and practical experience, accomplished in three parts as dictated by the Royal Institute of British Architecture (RIBA).
-All three parts are vital steps in the qualification process.
+You can only become an architect if you have a relevant degree, as ‘architect’ is a protected title that only qualified professionals registered with the Architect’s Registration Board (ARB) may use.
+Qualification requires at least seven years of combined study and practical experience.
+This is currently accomplished in three parts as dictated by the Royal Institute of British Architecture (RIBA), but the qualification process is under review and might change from September 2018.

-Part one is a RIBA-accredited undergraduate course of three to four years, followed by a year gaining professional experience in a practice.
-A further two years of advanced study is required for part two followed by a further year of professional experience.
+Part one is a RIBA-accredited undergraduate architecture course of three or four years (usually a BA or BSc), followed by a year gaining professional experience (work experience).
+This is usually in a practice but could also be in any relevant sector of the building industry, as long as it is supervised.
+Part two involves another two years of full-time study; this could be a further bachelors of architecture, a masters or a diploma.
+This is then followed by a further year of supervised professional experience.
 Part three involves an examination that draws on the experience gained from parts one and two.
-On achieving part three an architect can register with the ARB and apply for chartered membership with the RIBA.

-There are no conversion courses in architecture; all prospective students must start with an accredited undergraduate degree (RIBA part 1).
+There are no conversion courses in architecture for graduates of other undergraduate degrees who want to become an architect; all prospective students must start with an accredited undergraduate degree (RIBA part one).

 - Excellent communication skills, both written and oral